The Trout Inn, Lower Wolvercote: Media and celebrities

 The pub features in Evelyn Waugh's novel Brideshead Revisited and in Colin Dexter's Inspector Morse series and its follow-on Lewis series which were both written and filmed in and around Oxford.
 For example, it appears in the TV episode "The Wolvercote Tongue".
-An alternative reality version also appears in Philip Pullman's La Belle Sauvage.
+An alternative reality version also appears in the Philip Pullman trilogy collectively known as The Book of Dust.
 It also appears in the 1997 film version of The Saint.
-In 2001 the Trout Inn was visited by US President Bill Clinton and his daughter Chelsea, who was then a graduate student at University College, Oxford.
+In 2001 the Trout Inn was visited by former US President Bill Clinton and his daughter Chelsea, a former graduate student at University College, Oxford.